 To languish is to become pitiful or weak because you're sick, in love, or stuck somewhere.
 A prisoner might languish in jail, longing for her freedom.

-Languish, like languid, is from the Latin word languere which means to "be weak or faint."
+Languish, like languid, is from the Latin word languere which means "to be weak or faint."
 Your houseplants might languish in a dark dry corner.
 A Romantic poet might languish on a velvet couch with the back of her hand to her forehead.
-People in operas love to languish: The main character in La Traviatta, Violetta, languishes from longing and eventually tuberculosis.
+People in operas love to languish: The main character in La Traviata, Violetta, languishes from longing and eventually tuberculosis.